ron1342/PeerGradedProject/CodeBook.md

 ## CodeBook

 Group.1 was generated from the activities and subjects variables of the dataset.
 For the activity type, Group.1 can be "laying", "sitting", "standing", "walking", "walking_downstairs", and "walking_upstairs".
 For the subject type, Group.1 ranges from 1 to 30, which is the number of subjects from the group which the experiment was carried out.
-The other variables are a subset of the 561-feature vector with time and frequency domain variables, where only mean and standard deviations were taken as asked by the instructions for the project.
+The other variables are a subset of the 561-feature vector with time and frequency domain variables, where only mean and standard deviations were taken, as it was asked by the instructions for the project.

 "Group.1"